TonCherAmi/tvsm/README.md

 ## Introduction

-`watch` is a lightweight TV show manager.
+`tvsm` is a lightweight TV show manager.
 It is written in GNU Guile.

 ## Why would you want to use it?